qtlHD/qtlHD/doc/input/mapping_inputs.md

 Other reserved symbols are `True` and `False` (and, as mentioned above, `as`).

-# The founder file
+# The founder section

-A founder file contains information about the founders useful for algorithms.
+A founder section, or file, contains information about the founders useful for algorithms.
 Possibilities are cross description and allele frequencies.

 The file, or section, starts with